aboulmichacker/jmm-internship-project-2023/README.md

 4. Testing: Perform thorough testing to ensure that the implemented features meet the project objectives and function as expected.

-For further enquiFor further inquiries or assistance, please contact:
+For further inquiries or assistance, please contact:
 Jean Michel Moukarzel
 jeanmichel.mkarzel@gmail.com
 +961 71 911 400